Chapter One: The Boy Who Died

 As they reached the end of the hall and started up the stairs to level nine, Gentry said, ‘Yes, that is a concern I share.
 Alas my boy, it’s out of our hands now.’
-They made for the golden grilled elevators and headed back up to the Department for Magical Law Enforcement on level two.
-Gentry nodded him farewell and made for the corridor to the right while Grimsby headed left.
+They made for the golden-grilled lifts and headed back up to the Department for Magical Law Enforcement on level two.
+Gentry nodded him farewell and took the corridor to the right while Grimsby headed left.

-As he arrived at his office, Grimsby realised a couple of inter-departmental memos had followed him from the elevator.
-He watched as the paper planes landed and unfolded themselves on top of his already overflowing inbox.
+As he arrived at his office, Grimsby realised a couple of inter-departmental memos had followed him from the lift.
+He watched as the flying paper planes landed and unfolded themselves on top of his already overflowing inbox.
 It had surely doubled since he’d left for court that morning.

-He took his seat and closed his eyes to ponder the case.
-It had been four days since he was assigned to it.
+He took his seat, leaned back and closed his eyes to ponder the case and how it had reached this point.
+It had been only four days since he was assigned to it.
 He had been summoned to what turned out to be a task force headed up by the Department for Magical Accidents and Catastrophes.

 Grimsby had arrived at the response room, where he was surprised by the level of activity.
-It was a very large spherical room with manned stations all around and concaved glass panels adorning the walls.
-Grimsby had only been there once before but this time almost all of the panels were active, displaying visual records of events, presumably from the incident judging from the chaotic scenes.
+It was a very large semi-sphere-shaped room with manned stations all around and concave glass panels adorning the walls above.
+Grimsby had only been there once before.
+However, this time almost all of the panels were active, displaying visual records of events, presumably from the incident judging from the chaotic scenes on show.

 He made his way toward the Head of the Department, Madam Valerie Oswald, recognisable immediately by her floating flower-patterned armchair, which zoomed around the room as she monitored the different screens and consulted with the desk operators below.

 With a point of her wand, the bespectacled black-haired witch’s chair flew her over toward Grimsby and other arrivals to brief them on the situation.
-In a clear and controlled voice, she informed them, ‘At approximately eleven am today a sizeable magically-induced explosion occurred outside a busy muggle shopping centre.
-Reports are still coming in but we understand that this may have been triggered as a result of a kidnapping attempt.’
+In a clear and controlled voice, she informed them, ‘At approximately eleven AM today a sizeable magically-induced explosion occurred outside a busy muggle shopping centre.
+Reports are still coming in but we understand that this may have been the result of a kidnapping attempt.’